falconmick/tdd-demo/slides.md

 codebase open to substitution at any time.
 The best example of this is when you later on in the project run into a bad race condition bug that is due to fractions of a second differences in calls to a DateTime Now function.
 If we had of been testing without mocks all of our time sensitive code that is causing us headaches will be un-mockable and near impossible to re-create as a test.
-When everything is injected anything can be mocked.
+When using London everything is injected anything can be mocked.
+This is why you will even end up mocking DateTime functionality.

 I would say the final and possibly most impactful tool that the London School gives you is that it makes splitting up your features into smaller tickets a much more manageable process.
 I have found that most teams that I work with who don't use the London approach will typically find themselves having a single developer delivering an entire feature from start to end even if the ticket is split up into multiple steps.
-If a team does split the ticket up into say one developer working on mapping the user input into a domain model and a second developer that will persist our data CarInfo data into our SQL database, we sometimes will run into the unfortunate situation in which both developers implement their own version of the same file.
-For example the mapping ticket implements the CarInfo model as a record, which is basically a class that makes working with imutability really easy and convenient through C# language features as such as the with statements for updating fields.
-But then we have the SQL persistence ticket developer also implement CarInfo, but because they're using Entity Framework, a library that uses class mutation to track field updates to generate SQL queries their class is a plain old boring class that expects it can be mutated.
+If a team does split the ticket up into say one developer working on mapping the user input into a domain model and a second developer that will persist our data into our SQL database, we sometimes will run into the unfortunate situation in which both developers implement their own version of the same file.
+For example the mapping ticket implements the CarInfo model as a record, and the SQL persistence ticket developer also implement CarInfo, but because they're using Entity Framework, a library that uses class mutation to track field updates to generate SQL queries their class is a plain old boring class that expects it can be mutated.

 One of them now needs to update their codebase, neither of them are happy.
 This is why quite often when a team writes up their tickets they can very often turn the feature ticket